 Who we are

-A staff of five assists the all-volunteer Arizona Developmental Disabilities Planning Council, which is made up of individuals with disabilities, family members, providers and state agency representatives.
+A staff of six assists the all-volunteer Arizona Developmental Disabilities Planning Council, which is made up of individuals with disabilities, family members, providers and state agency representatives.
 The 23-member Council meets bimonthly to discuss issues and vote on which projects to support by allocating federal funds.
 We were created on July 1, 2009 as a successor organization to the former Governor's Council on Developmental Disabilities.
 Click here to view the current Executive Order from the Governor's Office, which must approve the Council every five years.

 What we do

 We serve Arizona residents with developmental disabilities along with their families, providing original research, education, advocacy and financial support that accomplish our three current goals in our state plan: increasing employment opportunities, encouraging individuals to advocate for themselves and promoting inclusion.

 Keep updated on relevant disability-related legislation when lawmakers are in session with our legislative updates.
 Be sure to check out our publications page with tons of great disability data with an Arizona focus, and don’t forget to browse our calendar for upcoming conferences and events.

 We also love connecting with our friends on social media.
 Join the conversation and like us on Facebook— we’re also on Twitter, too.